Table of Contents

 Focused Node vs Selected Nodes

-The focused node is the node that receives user input.
 In single selection mode, the focused node automatically gets the selected state.
 You can use the FocusedNode property and GetSelectedNodes method to retrieve the focused node.

+The focused and selected states are different in multiple node selection mode.
 Whether a node is selected or not, can be determined by the node's highlight.
 Only selected nodes are highlighted.

-The focused and selected states are different in multiple node selection mode.
-In this mode, a click on a node focuses and selects this node at the same time.
+In multiple selection mode, a click on a node focuses and selects this node at the same time.
 A user, however, can toggle the focused node's selected state using the following actions:

 • Press CTRL+SPACE.